-In real-world terms, that means if you’ve been hunting since you were 5, by the time you’re about 50, you a 50/50 chance of having disabling hearing loss.
+In real-world terms, that means if you’ve been hunting since you were 5, by the time you’re about 50, you have a 50/50 chance of having disabling hearing loss.
 Alarmingly, 95% of hunters in the study said they didn’t wear hearing protection.

 Many hunters are worried about missing out on the hunting experience.
 But these days, you don’t have to.